 We attract quality place-based investments to Northern Kentucky’s River Cities that result in regional economic development (job and talent attraction) and local community development (improving quality of life and place for LMI residents).
-Our innovative financing products, development services, and vibrancy initiatives convert community revitalization plans into completed projects with lasting and measurable impact.
+Our innovative financing products, development services, and community advocacy efforts convert local revitalization plans into completed projects with lasting and measurable impact.

 We are a mission-driven financial institution that provides non-traditional investments and real estate services to revitalize local communities and create economic development opportunities.
 Certified by the U.S. Department of Treasury as a Community Development Financial Institution (CDFI), we are part of national network of companies that promote economic growth in underserved areas through real estate investments, business financing, and job creation.
 As an unregulated and locally controlled company, we can provide unique and individually structured solutions for real estate projects that are difficult to execute.

 The Catalytic Fund is a product of Northern Kentucky’s regional economic development plan, Vision 2015.
 The plan identified the need for investment in Northern Kentucky’s urban communities which were experiencing job and population loss, property disinvestment, and wide-spread poverty.
 The Catalytic Fund was incorporated in 2008 to address the complexities of urban redevelopment and provide creative, multi-tier funding solutions and technical real estate expertise.

 Between 2009 and 2012, the Catalytic Fund capitalized its initial $10,000,000 Investor Fund through commitments received from ten banks, corporations, and foundations.
 The Catalytic Fund was certified as a CDFI in 2015 and became a CDE in 2016.
-Since then, the company has added six new investors and received several CDFI Financial Assistance grants.
-Today, the Catalytic Fund has a $14,500,000 Investor Fund and a $1,300,000 Flexible Capital Pool it uses to invest in high impact real estate development projects.
+Since then, the company has added eleven new investors and received several CDFI Financial Assistance grants.
+Today, the Catalytic Fund has a $19,400,000 Investor Fund and a $5,300,000 Flexible Capital Pool it uses to invest in high impact real estate development projects.

 In 2019, the Catalytic Fund received the William T. Robinson III Economic Development Award from the Northern Kentucky Chamber of Commerce in recognition for the company’s impact on regional economic development and growth.